AdobeDocs/commerce-php/src/pages/best-practices/extensions/security.md

 <InlineAlert variant="warning" slots="text"/>

-Building and executing custom queries with the Magento data adapter does not automatically make them secure.
+Building and executing custom queries with the data adapter does not automatically make them secure.
 Always use sanitization methods on dynamic data in your queries.

 ## Use Primary Key

 A Primary Key is required for any DB cluster to run effectively.
 Without a Primary Key, you _will_ see performance issues during table replication.

-## Use Magento API for filesystem operations
+## Use API for filesystem operations

 With the introduction of Remote Storage compatibility, there is no guarantee that files are present in the local filesystem.
-Because PHP filesystem operations do not support remote storage solutions such as AWS S3, you should always use the Magento Filesystem API to work with the filesystem.
+Because PHP filesystem operations do not support remote storage solutions such as AWS S3, you should always use the Filesystem API to work with the filesystem.

 For example, the PHP native function [file_get_contents()](https://www.php.net/manual/en/function.file-get-contents.php) does not allow passing any credentials to authenticate to a remote storage.
 This functionality might be broken if the source file is located in remote storage.